 Factors That May Affect the Division of Property

-On the Pennsylvania General Assembly’s website, people can review some of the different factors that courts may take into consideration when determining the division of property.
-Some factors that courts will take into account include the duration of a marriage, previous marriages, the health and age of each party, as well as their income and employability.
+According to the Pennsylvania General Assembly, some of the different factors that courts may take into consideration when determining the division of property include the duration of a marriage, previous marriages, the health and age of each party, as well as their income and employability.
 Additionally, any contributions from one party towards the other party’s education or earning ability and whether a parent will serve as the custodian of a minor, are also taken into consideration.
 Other factors include:

-Those who are interested in finding out more about Pennsylvania laws concerning the distribution of property obtained during the marriage or are considering a divorce, contact Kalinoski Law Offices today!
+For those who are interested in finding out more about Pennsylvania laws concerning the distribution of property obtained during the marriage or are considering a divorce, contact Kalinoski Law Offices today.

 Share this Post

 Craig P. Kalinoski is a respected attorney serving clients in Scranton, Pennsylvania.
 With a focus on Family Law, Criminal Defense, and Civil Rights, he has established himself as a top-rated legal professional.
 Recognized as a Rising Star and admired by peers, Craig's commitment to excellence sets him apart in the legal field.